 The length of the pre-application process and amount of coordination will depend on many factors including the complexity of each project and the stage of project planning/design.
 We encourage projects to provide as much detail as possible as the project develops and submit any draft reports to the BRRIT for early review and feedback at any time during the pre-application process.
 Following the meeting, the BRRIT will provide written comments, questions, and suggestions for permitting pathways.

 The BRRIT compiled a list of resources and tools to help projects better understand the agencies’ policies, regulations, and permitting requirements as well as topics such as sea level rise, monitoring, and species conservation.
+The BRRIT also developed a list of tips for project proponents to facilitate project permitting.

 Projects are expected to participate in the BRRIT pre-application process and address any issues that would delay permit issuance prior to submitting permit applications.
 During the pre-application process, projects should review the permit application checklist and discuss with the BRRIT to facilitate submittal of a complete application.